YashasManjunath7/anamoly_detection/README.md

 - The specific dataset is the "ambient_temperature_system_failure" CSV file, which tracks temperature data.

 ### 3. Model:
-- **Autoencoder**: The notebook uses an autoencoder model, which is a type of neural network that attempts to learn a compressed representation of data (encoding) and then reconstruct it (decoding).
+- **Autoencoder**: This project uses an autoencoder model, which is a type of neural network that attempts to learn a compressed representation of data (encoding) and then reconstruct it (decoding).
 - If the reconstruction error (difference between input and output) is larger than a set threshold, the data point is flagged as an anomaly.

 ### 4. Process: